You may enter information in more than one field.

 Amy K. MCLENNAN Postdoctoral Fellow, School of Anthropology and Museum Ethnography at University of Oxford, United Kingdom Administrative areas: Australia, Nauru Places: Australia (area), Micronesia Keywords: Anthropological Field Records, Biomedicine, Social-ecological System, Political Ecology, Narratives, Mining, Interdisciplinarity, Globalization, Health, Food and Nutrition

-Anke MOESINGER PhD Student, Leibniz Center for Tropical Marine Ecology (ZMT), Germany at University of Lucerne, Switzerland Administrative areas: Papua New Guinea, Solomon Islands Places: Melanesia, Rendova, Lokuru, Polynesia, Bougainville province, Buka, Takuu, Tetepare, Munda Keywords: Climate Change, Natural Resources, Social Change, Political Ecology, Perception, Social Organization, Small-scale Fisheries, Local Ecological Knowledge, Local/folk Taxonomy, Coral Reef Ecology
+Anke MOESINGER PhD Student, Leibniz Center for Tropical Marine Research (ZMT), Germany at University of Bremen, Germany Administrative areas: Papua New Guinea, Solomon Islands Places: Melanesia, Rendova, Lokuru, Polynesia, Bougainville province, Buka, Takuu, Tetepare, Munda Keywords: Climate Change, Natural Resources, Social Change, Political Ecology, Perception, Social Organization, Small-scale Fisheries, Local Ecological Knowledge, Local/folk Taxonomy, Coral Reef Ecology

 Hans REITHOFER Lecturer, Institute of Social and Cultural Anthropology at University of Goettingen, Germany Administrative areas: Papua New Guinea Places: Melanesia Keywords: Christianisation, Development, Engaged Anthropology, Political Ecology, Sorcery, Social Change, Ritual, Religion, Mining, Big-manship